LonelyVikingMichael/litestar-users/docs/usage/1-database-models.md

 ## The user model

-You need to define and register a `User` model which will be used for data persistence.
+You must define and register an ORM `User` model for use with the data persistence layer.
 Generic mixins are provided to be subclassed and extended if needed.
-The base class has the following fields:
+The user mixin provides the following default columns:

+* `id`: UUID
 * `email`: str
 * `password_hash`: str
 * `is_active`: bool